dotnet/docs-maui/docs/user-interface/handlers/create-handler.md

 1. Create `partial` handler classes for each platform, create the native views that implement the cross-platform control.
 For more information, see [Create platform controls](create-platform-controls.md).
 1. Register the handler using the `ConfigureMauiHandlers` and `AddHandler` methods in your app's `MauiProgram` class.
 For more information, see [Register the handler](register-and-consume.md).

 Then, the cross-platform control can be consumed.
-For more information, see []().
+For more information, see [Consume the cross-platform control](register-and-consume.md#consume-the-cross-platform-control).

 ## Cross-platform control interface